manojahs/AI-102-Azure/README.md

 -----------------
 A unified workspace to create Gen AI apps using Azure OpenAI, LLMs, prompt engineering, model fine-tuning, RAG, vector databases, and AI agents.

+In Microsoft Azure, a SKU stands for Stock Keeping Unit.
+It’s a term used to identify a specific version or configuration of an Azure resource or service.

+In practical terms, an Azure SKU defines things like:

+Performance tier (for example, Basic, Standard, Premium) Capacity (for example, number of cores, memory size, storage size) Pricing model (for example, Pay-As-You-Go, Reserved Instance) Feature set (for example, redundancy options, networking features)